J-SNACKKB/FLIP/splits/secondary_structure/README.md

 ### Dataset description

-The 2STR split stem from a [???? publication](????) which aims at predicting the conservation score of the residues of a protein sequence.
+The secondary structure split stem from a [???? publication](????) which aims at predicting the conservation score of the residues of a protein sequence.

 This is a well-known dataset and it is used to validate the behavior of code and models.
 Only provided a `sampled` split for this purpose.

 ### Full dataset

-The full dataset is divided in `train.jsonl`, a JSONL file with proteins for training.
-Each line is a sample with id, sequence, label and resolved (ignored) (9712 proteins); `val.jsonl`, a JSONL file with proteins for validation.
-Each line is a sample with id, sequence, label and resolved (ignored) (1080 proteins); and `new_pisces.jsonl`, a JSONL file with proteins for testing.
-Each line is a sample with id, sequence, label and resolved (ignored) (648 proteins).
+The full dataset is divided in `train.jsonl`, `val.jsonl` and `new_pisces.jsonl`, JSONL files with proteins for training, validation and testing.
+Each line is a sample with id, sequence, label and resolved.
+There are 9712 proteins for training, 1080 proteins for validation and 648 proteins for testing.

-Due to the size of these files, they can be found at http://data.bioembeddings.com/public/FLIP/2str/.
+Due to the size of these files, they can be found at http://data.bioembeddings.com/public/FLIP/secondary_structure/.

 ### Splits